 Cladh Hallan has just acquired a brand new Husqvarna grass-cutting machine (£2,300) to assist with the maintenance and upkeep of the cemetery.
 A new strimmer (£495) was bought last year in addition to the one already used.
 Weed killer has recently been applied to the areas just inside the cemetery wall.
 Two bins for collection of rubbish have been located at both gates of the cemetery and are gratefully being emptied free of charge by the local council.
 The first full cut of the year has already taken place this month.
 We thank all those who take great care to ensure that our Cemetery is kept in pristine condition.

 It was agreed at the last public meeting that an Annual Township Collection should take place during the summer holidays to help meet the cost of maintaining the cemetery and the website.
 This has been announced and will take place starting the first of this week (30th June).
 If you would like to donate online and are a PayPal member, please click on Donate and follow the links.

 Cladh Hallan is also making enquiries into a new gate for the main entrance to the road.
 Hope you can help!

-Please visit our New Information Page for updates.
+Please visit our New Information Page for updates to burial records.